lpoulain/CHAOS-Pi/README.md

     - Tap on the top right end corner to return to the initial zoom
     - Tap on the bottom left end corner to quit the app to return to the main menu
 - It has its own fixed-size and proportional fonts as well as an memory hex viewer (both on the screen or on the UART) for debugging purposes

+## Fern App (User Mode)

+The Fern app displays the Barnsley fractal Fern.
+Its main purpose is to showcase how code can be executed in EL0 (Exception Level 0) a.k.a. in user mode.
+It displays the wallpaper and draws each single point using a system call.

 ## Thanks